fnparr/docker-actus-rf20/README.md

 The demonstration is reactive (point and click) and to a degree self documenting.
 A deeper explanation of the concepts behind this demo is available at https://documentation.actusfrf.org/docs/dadfir3-demo/Demo%20User%20Guide.

-## Alternate docker-ACTUS network configurations
-### Using an already installed MongoDb service
-If you have a mongodb database service already installed in your work environment, you may want to use that to persistently save created risk entities
-(i.e. scenarios, reference Indexes, and behavior models).
-The default is that the mongodb service is installed to listen on port 27017.

-In that case you will want to bring up config1-docker-actus-rf20.yml as your docker compose network.
-The no-mongo-docker-actus-rf20.yml network definition in place of quickstart-docker-actus-rf20.yml.
-This will install containers for:
-*   actus-server-rf2
-*   actus-riskservice-ce

-The actus-riskserver will try to contect to a previously installed local mongodb service listening for requests on port 27017 and save risk modelling artifacts there.

-It is also possible to explicitly download from the public fnparr/ dockerhub registry or build locally the images:
-*  fnparr/actus-server-rf20:mdb27017
-*  fnparr/actus-riskserver-ce:mdb27017

 ### The QUICK START Configuration as described above
 If you want to install a dockerized mongodb database to persistently save risk entities created for your actus rf20 environment, it will reduce the risk of port collisions with any existing installed mongodb service to have this project specific mongodb listen on port 27018.